 Now, take a quick look at this second page we have built – Low Score Webpage

-This is the same bare HTML webpage as the first but has a few ‘standard’ additions.
+This second page is the same bare HTML webpage as the first but has a few ‘standard’ additions.
 It loads a single Google Font (most websites load at least two of these), has Google Analytics script on it to track visitors (most websites have this installed or something similar) has a basic YouTube video embed pasted in (you’ve been told a dozen times that video is the future, right?), a Facebook share button and finally a Twitter Follow button.

 This page is far from a modern webpage and is just over 40 lines of code (this article page itself outputs 3000 lines).

-Google Page Speed scores this page just 64 for mobile and a near perfect 98 for desktop.
+Google Page Speed scores this page just 64 for mobile and a near-perfect 98 for desktop.

 “That’s nuts!
 Why, why, Why?”

 So, I repeat what I said earlier “Google Page Speed score is not a score of your websites speed”.
-The above example webpage takes 0.6 secs to fully load yet scores just 64/100 for mobile.
+The above example webpage takes 0.6 secs to load yet scores just 64/100 for mobile.
 It’s not a score that judges speed, but what is loading and when.

 “You’re just rubbish at building websites and trying to hide it!”

 Wow, you’re rude!
-Only kidding.
+I’m only kidding.

 If your website score is low, try testing some of the big websites out there –

 It’s also worth noting that if you pop those website addresses into Google Page Speed, you may see vastly different results.
 It seems that the scoring does get changed occasionally, for better and worse.
-If you are on a shared hosting plan (most people are) you again will definitely see fluctuating results depending on your website servers current load and response.
+If you are on a shared hosting plan (most people are) you again will see fluctuating results depending on your website servers current load and response.

 Ok, I get it.
 So, what is it actually for?!

 Every website we build we have one target score – the best we can get.
-That might be 92, it might be 32.
-If your website has lots of functionality, plugins, fonts, images, videos etc it won’t get a good score.
+That might be 92; it might be 32.
+If your website has lots of functionality, plugins, fonts, images, videos etc. it won’t get a good score.
 But that’s ok!
 So long as we’ve optimised everything as best it can be, you’ll have a website as fast as it can go (not mentioning server speed or caching, but that’s for another day).